HardstuckGuild/GW2-Tooltips.js/README.md

 		var GW2TooltipsConfig = {
 			autoInitialize                  : true,

-			//    These only work properly if auto initialize is turned on,
+			//    These only run inside calls to `hookDocument`.
+If you dont call that function for everything,
-			// v- you need to explicitly call the related functions otherwise. autoCollectRuneCounts           : true,
+			// v- you need to explicitly call the related functions if you want the associated effects. autoCollectRuneCounts           : true,
 			autoCollectStatSources          : true,
 			autoCollectSelectedTraits       : true,